 Honoring the Tradition

-The weekend celebration continued as the Detroit Tigers paid homage to African Americans and their numerous contributions to the game of baseball during the annual "Passing of the Bat" ceremony.
-The bat acts as a symbol of the history of African American contributions in baseball as it passes through the hands of past present and future generations of African American ball players.
-This year's onfield ceremony celebrated former Negro Leagues player, Jake Sanders, former Tigers Great Willie Horton, Fox Sports Detroit broadcasters and Detroit Tigers alumni Rod Allen and Craig Monroe, current Detroit Tigers Centerfielder Austin Jackson and Noah Clark from Padres Baseball Organization, representing the future.
+The weekend celebration continued as the Detroit Tigers paid homage to African Americans and their numerous contributions to the game of baseball during the annual "Passing of the Bat" ceremony on-field at Comerica Park.
+The bat symbolizes the history of African American contributions in baseball as it passes through the hands of past, present and future generations of African American ball players.
+This year's ceremony celebrated former Negro Leagues player Walt Owen, Tigers alumni Willie Horton, Jake Wood and Lou Whitaker, current Tigers player and Coach Rajai Davis and Dave Clark and high school standout Nick Plummer of Brother Rice High School.

 Continuing a Rich Legacy

-For the third consecutive year the Detroit Tigers welcomed 60 individuals to Comerica Park for an unforgettable pre-game ceremony.
-The selected individuals were sworn in as American citizens by Judge Denise Page Hood through the United States Citizenship and Immigration Services for the United States Department of Justice.
-The new citizens and their family members complimentary tickets courtesy of the Detroit Tigers to enjoy America's Favorite Pastime after officially becoming a citizen of the United States.
+On June 26th, the Detroit Tigers welcomed 60 individuals to Comerica Park to be sworn in as American citizens on the field.
+The oath was administered by Judge Paul Borman through the United States Citizenship and Immigration Services for the United States Department of Justice.
+The new citizens and their family members received complimentary tickets courtesy of the Detroit Tigers to enjoy America's Favorite Pastime after officially becoming citizens of the United States.